 Vincent W.J. van Gerven Oei received his Ph.D. in Media & Communications from the European Graduate School and Ph.D. in Modern Thought from the University of Aberdeen.
-He is a philologist and co-director of independent open-access publishing platform punctum books.
+He is a philologist and co-director of scholar-led open-access publishing platform punctum books.
 He is a specialist of the Old Nubian language and co-editor-in-chief of Dotawo: A Journal of Nubian Studies.
 He also directs project bureau for the arts and humanities The Department of Eagles and is editor of the New World Summit.

 As a translator, Van Gerven Oei works mostly with anonymous Medieval Nubian scribes and more recent authors such as Jean Daive, Hervé Guibert, Werner Hamacher, Dick Raaijmakers, Avital Ronell, and Nachoem M. Wijnberg.
 His writings have appeared in Afterall, Glossa, Journal of Juristic Papyrology, postmedieval, Theory & Event, among other venues.